Bleeding Dry - Microtransactions in Video Games

 How did we get here?

-Unlike the traditional method of acquiring a game by buying it to play on your own time later, these social games were free-to-play.
+Unlike the traditional method of acquiring a game by buying it to play on your own time later, these social games were free to play.
 Free-to-play games didn't start exclusively on phones, but the phone game market is probably responsible for making it so popular in the US.
 Why is it so popular?
-You didn't have to pay a cent to play the game, you just needed an internet connection and space on your device for the install.
+You didn't have to pay a cent to play the game, you just needed an internet connection and space on your device for the installation.
 Seems pretty nice, right?
 But how would these things make their money back for all the development costs if they're free?

-• Cosmetic items to customize the look your digital avatars
+• Cosmetic items to customize the look of your digital avatars

 • Consumable items to make mundane and tedious tasks within the game complete faster